+These claims, represented by Penningtons, have been stayed since 2022 behind the Aarons claims, although it is hoped / anticipated that GLD will settle the injury to feelings claims as they did in Aarons.
+As at 31 March 2024, it is not possible to reliably estimate the extent or likelihood of these claims being successful, and therefore no liability in respect of compensation claims is recognised in these accounts.
 Scheme liabilities will be measured through the pension valuation process, which determines employer and employee contribution rates.
 The last LGPS valuation took place in 2022 and the police pension valuation took place in 2020.
-Implementation of the latter valuation is planned for 2023/24 and forces will need to plan for the impact of this on employer contribution rates alongside other changes identified through the valuation process.
+Once the new valuation is published constabularies will need to plan for the impact of this on employer contribution rates alongside other changes identified through the valuation process.